freeCodeCamp/guide/pages/docs/certificates-guide/multiple-identical-options-in-switch-statements/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Multiple Identical Options in Switch Statements"
+title: "Multiple Identical Options in Switch Statements"
+parent: "certificates-guide"
 ---

 If the `break` statement is omitted from a `switch` statement's `case`, the following `case` statement(s) are executed until a `break` is encountered.
 If you have multiple inputs with the same output, you can represent them in a `switch` statement like this: